 Many projects in the Central Baltimore area involve multiple organizations.
 The Central Baltimore Partnership is always available to assist them in collaborating with each other.

-Sometimes the Central Baltimore Partnership takes the bull by the horns to initiate and administer a grants program with our partners.
+Sometimes the Central Baltimore Partnership takes the bull by the horns to initiate and administer a grants program for our Partners.
 The HCPI Spruce-Up Community Grant Program is one example.

-Whether it’s behind the scenes with movers and shakers, or just shouting from the highest mountaintop, the Central Baltimore Partnership promotes Central Baltimore and the HCPI-A Call To Action, an agenda that we think will make a great area even better.
+Whether it’s behind the scenes with movers and shakers, or just shouting from the highest mountaintop, the Central Baltimore Partnership promotes Central Baltimore and HCPI, an agenda that we think will make a great area even better.